• Step 1

 EBV Early Antigen Blood Test

 Epstein-Barr Virus is one of the most common viruses with as many as 95% of the people in the US having been exposed by the age of 40.
-In many people the virus causes no symptoms.
+In many people, the virus causes no symptoms.
 Those infected during adolescence or young adulthood may develop Infectious Mononucleosis (Mono).
 Common symptoms of Mono include fatigue, fever, sore throat, swollen lymph glands, and sometimes an enlarged spleen or liver.
 Additional complications affecting the heart or nervous system may occur but are rare.
-Symptoms of Mono typically clear up after a couple months but EBV will remain dormant in the body for the rest of a person's life.
+Symptoms of Mono typically clear up after a couple of months but EBV will remain dormant in the body for the rest of a person's life.
 Periodic reactivation of the virus may occur but usually does not cause symptoms or illness.
 EBV is normally spread through contact with an infected person's saliva.
 Some people remain capable of transmitting the virus throughout their lives.

 Turnaround time for the EBV Early Antigen Abs, IgG test is typically 2-3 business days.